adonisjs/legacy-docs/3.0/first-steps.md

 - getting-started
 ---

+This guide will walk you through the important parts of setting up a new project with Adonis.

 {{TOC}}

-This guide will walk you through the important parts of setting up a new project with Adonis.

 ## Environment

-Every application is developed in development environment and is deployed is production environment.
+Every application is developed in development environment and is deployed in production environment.

 Switching between these environments can become a daunting task, since you have different configuration settings for each environment.